ScreenNamePlus1/Mistralux/README.md

-# This script creates a special command-line environment that combines a regular terminal with an AI assistant.
+## This script creates a special command-line environment that combines a regular terminal with an AI assistant.
 Once you run it, you'll see a $ prompt, which is where you type commands.

-​To run a regular command, you just type it as you normally would, like ls -l to list files or cd .. to go up a directory.
+### ​To run a regular command, you just type it as you normally would, like ls -l to list files or cd .. to go up a directory.
 The script handles the execution for you.
 To use the AI features, you type a specific keyword first.

-* natural: ​Use natural to have the AI turn a regular sentence into a Linux command.
+### natural: ​Use natural to have the AI turn a regular sentence into a Linux command.
 For example, natural find all text files.

-* ​explain: Use explain to get a simple description of a command.
+### explain: Use explain to get a simple description of a command.
 For instance, explain du -sh.

-​* generate_script: Use generate_script to have the AI write a script for you based on a description, like generate_script a script to monitor disk space.
+### ​generate_script: Use generate_script to have the AI write a script for you based on a description, like generate_script a script to monitor disk space.

-​* help: To get help with the available commands in your special shell, just type help.
+​### help: To get help with the available commands in your special shell, just type help.

-​* exit: To leave the shell, type exit.
+​### exit: To leave the shell, type exit.

 ### ​Essentially, the script is a bridge that lets you use standard terminal commands and AI-powered tools from a single place.